Excel Your KPIs with AI Copilot Start for free today

 The traditional IT-built semantic layer failed for two fundamental reasons:

 As a result, we advocate putting semantics on the edge of a logical data warehouse.
 Because the logical data warehouse (LDW) is built to meet 95% of analytics requirements.
 LDWs offer a wide range of analytic engines, allowing them to accommodate a diverse collection of users and applications.
 As a result, including the semantic layer in the LDW is frequently recommended.

 In this approach, the semantic layer functions as a data mart sitting on top of an LDW.
 It can source data from other data stores, but the data warehouse is specifically modeled as a star schema or snowflake schema to support the semantic layer.
-In the semantic layer, modelers can enhance the data by adding hierarchies, calculated measures, etc.
+Modelers can enhance the data in the semantic layer by adding hierarchies, calculated measures, etc.

-Users can build a semantic layer with a data mart to ensure the data definition and consistency inside a department, unit, or set of users in an organization.
-E.g., Marketing, Sales, HR, or finance.
+Also, users can build a semantic layer with a data mart to ensure data definition and consistency inside a department, unit, or set of users in an organization.
+Examples include marketing, sales, HR, and finance.
 Let's look at the user cases of data mart with semantic layers within different industries and what business value can be generated.

 A semantic layer contains the core logic required for business analysis, transforming the underlying data model into familiar business definitions (dimensions, measures, hierarchies) and easy-to-understand terms.
 It can contain commonly used derived measures, such as year-over-year, month-over-month, month-to-date, etc. A semantic layer with a specific data mart can unify the data definitions in a specific area.
 Users in their specific areas can directly consume the calculated measures and reuse semantics in different downstream applications.